Multi-messengers from the radioactive decay of $r$-process nuclei: Introduction

 Although kilonova are of great interest and importance to the astrophysical community, the necessary multi-physics involved makes the modeling challenging.
 The numerous poorly constrained parameters in kilonova models can lead to degenerate light curves, obscuring the physical interpretation of these events (see e.g., \citealt{2016ApJ...829..110B,2021ApJ...906...94Z,2021ApJ...910..116K,Fryer:2023pew,Fryer:2023osz}).

 One principal component of modeling the kilonova light curve is the spectral emission profiles of radioactive decay products.
 The large number of nuclear $\beta$-decays which occur during the course of the $r$-process generates an enormous number of emitted particles: electrons ($e^-$), neutrinos $(\bar{\nu}_e)$, $\gamma$-rays ($\gamma$), and neutrons, in addition to reactions that produce alpha particles, and fission fragments.
 These particles power the associated radioactive heating, and their energy distribution is therefore vital to understanding the details of their thermalization and contribution to the observed light curve \citep{2016ApJ...829..110B,Brethauer:2024zxg,2023MNRAS.520.2558B}.
 The modeling of these emission profiles is itself a challenge, as it not only requires the use of a sophisticated nuclear reaction network, but also appropriate emission spectra for thousands of nuclear species.
+As a result, kilonova models generally calculate the energy generation rate for each channel via the Q-value of the decay and then make simple assumptions about how that energy is distributed between particles (see e.g. \cite{2021ApJ...910..116K}), although some papers have attempted more detailed models, such as \cite{2023ApJ...954L..41S}, which have incorporated detailed $\gamma$-ray emission spectra, albeit only those experimentally measured.

 Recent work \citep{MUMPOWER2025101736} has provided a general purpose framework for calculating the emission spectra for $\beta$-decay, as well as tabulated results for the decay of each nuclear species.

-In this work, we combine the theoretical spectra calculations with those of a nuclear reaction network to simulate state-of-the-art emission spectra for $r$-process nucleosynthesis.
+In this work, we combine these theoretical spectra calculations with those of a nuclear reaction network to simulate state-of-the-art emission spectra for $r$-process nucleosynthesis.
+These emission spectra are consistently calculated for all nuclei which undergo $\beta$-decay for all particles: electrons, neutrinos, $\gamma$-rays, and neutrons, and their inclusion in future radiative transport models will enable a more precise interpretation of observations.
 We organize our paper as follows: In $\S\ref{sec:method}$, we describe the methodology for the calculation of these emission spectra.
 In $\S\ref{sec:result}$, we present the obtained emission spectra, highlighting the unique features that are observed, and discuss the potential implications for the modeling of kilonova light curves.
 In $\S\ref{sec:observe}$, we estimate the potential for direct observation of these emission spectra.
 We summarize and conclude in $\S\ref{sec:conclude}$.